Monday: Christianity

 The early Christian Didache warned believers not to fast on Mondays to avoid Judaizing (see below), and suggested fasting on Wednesdays instead.

+Monday is the day in which is celebrated Easter Monday, the day after Easter Sunday and the second day of Eastertide.
+Easter Monday is a public holiday in many Christian countries.
+In Western Christianity it marks the second day of the Octave of Easter; in Eastern Christianity it marks the second day of Bright Week.

 In the Eastern Orthodox Church, Mondays are days on which the Angels are commemorated.
 The Octoechos contains hymns on this theme, arranged in an eight-week cycle, which are chanted on Mondays throughout the year.
 At the end of Divine Services on Mondays, the dismissal begins with the words: "May Christ our True God, through the intercessions, of his most-pure Mother, of the honorable, Bodiless Powers (i.e., the angels) of Heaven…".

-In many Eastern monasteries Mondays are observed as fast days; because Mondays are dedicated to the angels, and monks strive to live an angelic life.
-In these monasteries, the monks abstain from meat, fowl, dairy products, fish, wine and oil (if a feast day occurs on a Monday, fish, wine and oil may be allowed, depending upon the particular feast).
+In many Eastern monasteries Mondays are observed as fast days.
+Because Mondays are dedicated to the angels, and monks strive to live an angelic life.
+In these monasteries, the monks abstain from meat, fowl, dairy products, fish, wine and oil.
+If a feast day occurs on a Monday, fish, wine and oil may be allowed, depending upon the particular feast.

 Members of the Church of Jesus Christ of Latter-day Saints spend one evening per week, called Family Home Evening (FHE) or Family Night.
 This is usually a Monday, when families are encouraged to spend time together in study, prayer and other family activities.